dotnet/msbuild/documentation/wiki/Bootstrap.md

 The document describes the logic behind the bootstrap and testing capabilities for the fresh MSBuild bits.

 ## History
-MSBuild is built for two different environments: .NET and .NET Framework.
-To check the changes for .NET, the fresh bits were published to the MSBuild.Bootstrap folder and copied to the bootstrap later together with a set of specific dependencies to make it work as a part of the .dotnet folder.
+MSBuild supports two different environments: .NET and .NET Framework.
+To test changes for .NET, fresh bits were published (the actual target Publish run) to the MSBuild.Bootstrap folder.
+These bits, along with specific dependencies, were later copied to the bootstrap, making them ready for use with dotnet.exe.
+The executable is part of the .dotnet folder.

 ## Current Implementation for .NET
-During the bootstrap phase, install-scripts is used for downloading the bits that are compatible with the current version.
-The logic of interplay with the scripts is moved to a separate MSBuild task: InstallDotNetCoreTask.cs.
-What happens under the hood:
+During the bootstrap phase, install-scripts are used to download the bits compatible with the current version.
+The logic for interacting with the scripts has been encapsulated in a separate MSBuild task: InstallDotNetCoreTask.cs.
+Here’s what happens under the hood:

- 1. The SDK is downloaded in the bootstrap folder.
+The SDK is downloaded to the bootstrap folder.
- 2. Fresh MSBuild bits are copied to it later.
+Fresh MSBuild bits are then copied to this folder.
- 3. The constructed SDK is used for testing for both: local e2e tests and CI runs.
+The constructed SDK is used for both local end-to-end tests and CI runs.

+## Potential Cons
+The reliance on downloading the SDK from a remote source requires an internet connection.
+For the initial build of the repository, this doesn't change as the SDK is always downloaded to the .dotnet folder first.
+However, for subsequent runs, the SDK will need to be downloaded again, which could be problematic in environments with limited or no internet connectivity.

+## Pros
+This approach simplifies testing MSBuild as part of dotnet by providing a ready and reliable environment without needing to patch anything into a globally installed SDK, as was previously required.